 1. The original Barrowland Ballroom looked like this

 Credit: Glasgow City Council, Libraries Information and Learning

 A little different to today’s glowing facade, the Barrowland Ballroom looked like this when it first opened in 1934 by Margaret McIver.
-Margaret also pioneered the nearby Barras Market with her husband James, which remarkably will be 100 years old in 2021.
+Margaret also pioneered the nearby Barras Market with her husband James, which remarkably celebrated its 100th anniversary in 2021.
 The original 2-storey building was tragically destroyed by a fire in 1958.
 A couple of years later, the Barrowlands was lovingly rebuilt and reopened on Christmas Eve 1960, and today, the business still remains under the ownership of the McIver family.

 2. Ever spotted the cartwheel on the ceiling?

 As a homage to the Barras Market, the original building had a man pushing a wheelbarrow on the roof (try and spot this in the picture above!).
 The only remaining part of this iconic figure was the cartwheel of the wheelbarrow.
 This was saved and placed on the roof of the main foyer when the building reopened in 1960, and it has been there ever since.
 So if you’ve not spotted it before, keep your eyes peeled when you next visit.

 3. It was originally built as a ballroom

 As its full title suggests, the Barrowlands was originally built as a ballroom and only came to be a concert venue from 1983, when going along to live rock and pop music concerts became more popular.